PHLAK/SemVer-CLI/README.md

     $ semver get:build

-If the `pre-release` and `build` values are unset they will return no output by default and have an exit code of `201`.
+If the `pre-release` and `build` values are unset they will return no output by default.
 To force output add the `--verbose` option.

     $ semver get:pre-release --verbose
     $ semver get:build --verbose